Password: Form of stored passwords

-Some computer systems store user passwords as plaintext, against which to compare user logon attempts.
-If an attacker gains access to such an internal password store, all passwords—and so all user accounts—will be compromised.
-If some users employ the same password for accounts on different systems, those will be compromised as well.
+Passwords entered into certain computer systems are saved in plaintext, which means they are not encrypted or protected in any way.
+The system merely compares the password entered by the user with this unprotected list when they log in.
+This method is extremely dangerous because anyone who manages to access the password storage can see every user's password right away.
+That jeopardizes every account on the system.
+Additionally, accounts belonging to users who have reused their passwords on other websites or services may also be compromised, which could result in a much larger security breach.

 More secure systems store each password in a cryptographically protected form, so access to the actual password will still be difficult for a snooper who gains internal access to the system, while validation of user access attempts remains possible.
-The most secure don't store passwords at all, but a one-way derivation, such as a polynomial, modulus, or an advanced hash function.
+The most secure do not store passwords at all, but a one-way derivation, such as a polynomial, modulus, or an advanced hash function.
 Roger Needham invented the now-common approach of storing only a "hashed" form of the plaintext password.
 When a user types in a password on such a system, the password handling software runs through a cryptographic hash algorithm, and if the hash value generated from the user's entry matches the hash stored in the password database, the user is permitted access.
-The hash value is created by applying a cryptographic hash function to a string consisting of the submitted password and, in many implementations, another value known as a salt.
+The hash value is created by applying a cryptographic hash function to a string consisting of the submitted password and, in multiple implementations, another value known as a salt.
 A salt prevents attackers from easily building a list of hash values for common passwords and prevents password cracking efforts from scaling across all users.
 MD5 and SHA1 are frequently used cryptographic hash functions, but they are not recommended for password hashing unless they are used as part of a larger construction such as in PBKDF2.

 The stored data—sometimes called the "password verifier" or the "password hash"—is often stored in Modular Crypt Format or RFC 2307 hash format, sometimes in the /etc/passwd file or the /etc/shadow file.